(323) 605-7769

 1. Begin by placing the foam roller against your shoulder blades.
 In the starting position, your butt should be on the floor with your knees bent and your feet flat.

-3. Then, lift your butt off the floor and adjust your position by gently shifting your weight to once side of your spine.
-Essentially, you’re lifting one side of your back off the roller and placing the pressure from the device to one side only.
+3. Then, lift your butt off the floor and adjust your position by gently shifting your weight to one side of your spine.
+Essentially, you’re lifting one side of your back off the roller and applying the device’s pressure to one side only.

 4. Proceed to roll back and forth approximately 6-10 times or until you’ve relieved any tender spots.